UMD-CS-STICs/389Lspring18/codelabs/codelab-02/README.md

 #### References

-You want to _reference the [aws s3api](http://docs.aws.amazon.com/cli/latest/reference/s3api/index.html) documentation while working through this codelab_.
+*Do* reference the [aws s3api](http://docs.aws.amazon.com/cli/latest/reference/s3api/index.html) documentation while working through this codelab.
+You will *need* it for successful completion.

 ##### CLI Overview